jsdom/jsdom/README.md

 var window = doc.parentWindow;
 ```

-- `markup` is an HTML/XML document to be parsed.
+- `markup` is a HTML document to be parsed.
 You can also pass `undefined` to get the basic document, equivalent to what a browser will give if you open up an empty `.html` file.
-Our parser currently doesn't do that well with missing `<html>`, `<head>`, and `<body>` tags, but we're working to fix that.

-- `options` See the explanation of the `config` object above.
+- `options`: see the explanation of the `config` object above.

 ### Flexibility

 One of the goals of jsdom is to be as minimal and light as possible.
-This section details how someone can change the behavior of `Document`s on the fly.
+This section details how someone can change the behavior of `Document`s before they are created.
 These features are baked into the `DOMImplementation` that every `Document` has, and may be tweaked in two ways:

-1. When you create a new `Document` using the jsdom builder (`require("jsdom").jsdom()`)
+1. When you create a new `Document`, by overriding the configuration:

   ```js
   var jsdom = require("jsdom").jsdom;